Sahel-Eskandar/Text-Mining-Classification-Analysis/README.md

-# Word Classification and Sentimental Analysis
+# Text Classification and Sentimental Analysis

 Text classification and sentiment analysis are two related techniques in natural language processing that involve automatically analyzing and categorizing text data based on its content.